gslab-econ/template/README.md

 #### To run:
  - The entire directory:
-    - In the root directory, type `scons`.
+    - In the root directory, type `scons` (or one of its derivatives outlined below).
 This should run everything that is flagged as being modified or with dependencies that have been modified.
  - A single directory of targets:
     - `scons output/data` will re-build the `output/data` folder if it is out of sync, without rebuilding other files.
  - A single target file: